misje/opencti-wazuh-connector/docs/source/opencti.rst

-Observables, commonly referred to as :term:`SCOs <SCO>` (:term:`STIX` cyber observables) are immutable objects, such as an IPv4 address, MAC address, domain name, URL, user account etc. They do not inheritly implicy malicious content, but serve as raw data points, used to indicate that something was observed somewhere, or to provide useful context in a :ref:`knowledge graph
+Observables, commonly referred to as :term:`SCOs <SCO>` (:term:`STIX` cyber observables) are immutable objects, such as an IPv4 address, MAC address, domain name, URL, user account etc. They do not inherently imply malicious content, but serve as raw data points, used to indicate that something was observed somewhere, or to provide useful context in a :ref:`knowledge graph
 <knowledge-graph>`.
 When data is considered malicious, :ref:`indicators